More on personal sewing style – how do you like to fit ?

 Sequence of fitting

-Perhaps it’s best to start by fitting our ‘biggest’ difference from average.
-I have sloping shoulders and a high round back.
-It’s good to start by getting things to hang well from there.
+I have sloping shoulders, a high round back, forward neck, unusual armholes.
 Many people like to start with an FBA.
 Or re-locating the bust point.
+One fitting system starts by getting the waist at the right height.
 For fitting pants, I first get the crotch extensions right.
 Other people may deal with large buttocks first, or waist/ abdomen larger than average.
-Some people find it best to start with length adjustments.
 When you’ve solved the biggest issue, many other things may fall into place.

 And how important is it to be able to move comfortably ?
 I test sitting down in pants, walking in skirts, reaching forward in tops. . .